celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 5. Testing and implentatation of location services in iOS apps.

 ## TODO

 - iOS apps

     1. UI design

     2. Both driver and passenger iOS apps have been started but are a still work in progress.
 Both apps currently allow passengers to find drivers through Firebase.
 This was one of the first steps to complete, making sure it was possible.
 Both apps implement `web3swift` library to carry out wallet creation and contract calls.

+    3. iOS smart contract integration

+- Contract

-3. Static security audit
+    1. Static security audit
         - Slither Static Analysis Tool for audit

 ## Licence